Want to watch Super Bowl 2024 commercials before the big game? These ads are already live.

 "It's the last tent-pole mass media event at the moment," Kofi Amoo-Gottfried, chief marketing officer for DoorDash, which has a commercial in this year's Super Bowl, told CBS MoneyWatch.
 "It's the one time you have left where you can have 100 million people-plus paying attention to the same thing."

-Super Bowl LVIII will broadcast live on Sunday, February 11, at 6:30 p.m.
-Eastern time from Allegiant Stadium in Las Vegas, Nevada, on CBS and Nickelodeon, as well as on streaming on Paramount+ (CBS and CBS News are owned by Paramount Global.)
+Super Bowl LVIII will broadcast live on Sunday, February 11, from Allegiant Stadium in Las Vegas, Nevada, on CBS and Nickelodeon, as well as on streaming on Paramount+, with kickoff scheduled for 6:30 p.m.
+ET.
+(CBS and CBS News are owned by Paramount Global.)
 Here's how to watch the Super Bowl.

 Super Bowl commercials 2024: Playing it safe